OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 *   We will immediately bill you when you upgrade from the free plan to any paying plan.
 *   If you change from a monthly billing plan to a yearly billing plan, GitHub will bill you for a full year at the next monthly billing date.
 *   If you upgrade to a higher level of service, we will bill you for the upgraded plan immediately.
 *   You may change your level of service at any time by choosing a plan option or going into your Billing settings.
-If you choose to downgrade your account, you may lose access to Content, features, or capacity of your account.
+If you choose to downgrade your Account, you may lose access to Content, features, or capacity of your Account.
 Please see our section on Cancellation for information on getting a copy of that Content.

 3\.
 Billing Schedule.
 No Refunds

 *   For monthly or yearly payment plans, the Service is billed in advance on a monthly or yearly basis respectively and is non-refundable.
-There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open account. however, the service will remain active for the length of the paid billing period.
+There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open Account. however, the service will remain active for the length of the paid billing period.
 *   In order to treat everyone equally, no exceptions will be made.

 4\.
 Authorization